John Newton: Abolitionist

-In 1788, 34 years after he had retired from the slave trade, Newton broke a long silence on the subject with the publication of a forceful pamphlet Thoughts Upon the Slave Trade, in which he described the horrific conditions of the slave ships during the Middle Passage.
-He apologised for "a confession, which ... comes too late ...
+In 1788, 34 years after retiring from the slave trade, Newton broke a long silence on the subject with the publication of a forceful pamphlet Thoughts Upon the Slave Trade, in which he described the horrific conditions of the slave ships during the Middle Passage.
+Newton apologised for "a confession, which ... comes too late ...
 It will always be a subject of humiliating reflection to me, that I was once an active instrument in a business at which my heart now shudders."
 He had copies sent to every MP, and the pamphlet sold so well that it swiftly required reprinting.

 Newton became an ally of William Wilberforce, leader of the Parliamentary campaign to abolish the African slave trade.
 He lived to see the British passage of the Slave Trade Act 1807, which enacted this event.

 Newton came to believe that during the first five of his nine years as a slave trader he had not been a Christian in the full sense of the term.
-In 1763 he wrote: "I was greatly deficient in many respects ...
+In 1763, Newton wrote: "I was greatly deficient in many respects ...
 I cannot consider myself to have been a believer in the full sense of the word, until a considerable time afterwards."

 Final years

 Newton's wife Mary Catlett died in 1790, after which he published Letters to a Wife (1793), in which he expressed his grief.
-Plagued by ill health and failing eyesight, Newton died on 21 December 1807 in London.
-He was buried beside his wife in St. Mary Woolnoth in London.
+Plagued by ill health and failing eyesight, Newton died on 21 December 1807 in London; he was 82 years old.
+Newton was buried beside his wife in St. Mary Woolnoth in London.
 Both were reinterred at the Church of Saints Peter and Paul, Olney in 1893.